reya-j/sample-php-mysql-beanstalk/README.md

 PHP+MySQL Elastic Beanstalk sample
 ==========================

-This sample demonstrates how to setup Continuous Integration for PHP+MySQL project with Shippable and Amazon Elastic Beanstalk.
+This sample demonstrates how to setup continuous integration and deployment for a PHP+MySQL project deployed using Amazon Elastic Beanstalk.